sapegin/blog.sapegin.me/source/en/all/react-redux-spa.md

 * 📖 [SurviveJS: webpack](https://survivejs.com/webpack/introduction/) by Juho Vepsäläinen.

+*Consider using [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap your app.

 ## Testing

 To test React components we use [Jest](https://facebook.github.io/jest/) (a test runner) and [Enzyme](http://airbnb.io/enzyme/) (a testing utility for React).